The Diploma of Community Services Coordination is made up of 14 units: 7 core units and 7 elective units.

 This course prepares you to perform selected tasks required by the occupations listed below.
 You will complete a range of assessments that prove whether you are ‘competent’ or ‘not yet competent’ to perform these tasks.
 The Diploma of Community Services Coordination has been designed to ensure that you have the skills, knowledge and attitudes required to ‘do the job’ well.

 Assessment methods may include:

-National College Australia recognises the skills and knowledge gained through previous studies and/or work experience.
+Previous studies and/or work experience will be recognised by the College for course credit.
 Options for recognition will be offered as part of the enrolment process.

 Successful completion of the Diploma of Community Services Coordination could lead to advanced standing into a number of units of competency in CHC08 Certificate IV, Diploma and Advanced Diploma qualifications.
 You may also be eligible for advanced standing in university.